- ORDER: Passeriformes

 - Cool Facts

-- The Bridled Titmouse closely resembles the Crested Tit of Eurasia.
-Genetic studies show, however, that it is closely related to the other North American titmice.
+- The Bridled Titmouse looks a lot like the Crested Tit of Eurasia, but it is not particularly closely related genetically—it's much more closely related to the other North American titmice.

-- The oldest recorded Bridled Titmouse was at least 6 years, 7 months old when it was recaptured and rereleased during banding operations in Arizona.
+- The oldest recorded Bridled Titmouse was at least 6 years, 7 months old when it was recaptured and released during banding operations in Arizona.